International Family Law

 - Treat/or have treated England or Wales as a permanent home either now or at the time of divorce

-- Have lived in England or Wales for a year ending with the date of your application or lived in England or Wales for a year ending with the date of divorce/annulment or legal separation took effect
+- Have lived in England or Wales for a year ending with the date of your application or lived in England or Wales for a year ending with the date the divorce/annulment or legal separation took effect

 - At the date of application had a beneficial interest in a house situated in England or Wales and at some point it was the former matrimonial home

 If you have subsequently remarried or formed a civil partnership you can’t make a Financial Relief Application after an overseas divorce.